Why does your dog to throw up like that? And why does it happen so close to meal time?

 - Fresh foods can last a few weeks

-If your dog needs a little extra help when dealing with a food transition issue, you can feed them plain pureed pumpkin, which is a great source of soluble fiber.
-Or try a probiotic to give their stomach flora a boost.
+If your dog needs a little extra help when dealing with a food transition issue, you can feed them pumpkin puree, which is a great source of soluble fiber.
+You can also try a pumpkin probiotic to give their stomach flora a boost.

 8. Regurgitating Food